jairus-m/cath-classification-cnn/src/README.md

 ### 3. Alpha-Beta
 ![alpha_beta_16961](https://github.com/user-attachments/assets/264ab5cf-3eb8-4e01-a69a-8f2fcbfe94df)

-In this experiment, the goal is to try different Neural Networks/Convolutional Nueral Networks architectures, tune their hyperparameters, and create a model that can better learn the specific relationships/features of the 3D data in order to be able to predict the correct secondary structures.
+In this experiment, the goal is to try different deep learning architectures, tune their hyperparameters, and create a model that can better learn the specific relationships/features of the 3D data in order to correctly predict the secondary structures.

 Citations:
 - http://www.pdg.cnb.uam.es/cursos/BioInfo2002/pages/Farmac/CATH/class.html